Little Rock Paul Laurence Dunbar School and Art Deco architectural style.

 (LR) Paul Laurence Dunbar School Neighborhood Historic District

-National Park Service certification: (2013 September)
+Certified by the National Park Service: (2013 September)

 The historic Dunbar neighborhood residents hold dear to heart the Negro cultural constructs espoused by the Paul Laurence Dunbar School faculty and staff relative to Africana-American values and tradition.
 This website celebrates the Paul Laurence Dunbar School legacy as well as the Paul Laurence Dunbar School Neighborhood Historic District and cultural heritage.

 Certification of the Paul Laurence Dunbar School Neighborhood Historic District and granted by the National Park Service, National Register of Historic Places and (09.2013) nomination in recognition of Africana-Americans whom held steadfastly extolling meritorious value of academic rigor and excellence in pursuit of an education as means to an end.